-Raise awareness of the climate crisis
+Cultivate awareness of the climate crisis

 and further educate and inspire even the already committed.

-Raise alarm levels to appropriate, situation-matching levels.
+Raise alarm & sense of urgency to appropriate, situation-matching (but still productive) levels.

 Inspire hope in and engagement from non-specialists.

-Inspire interest in focused, strategic, spiritually-grounded,
+Shape commitments toward focused, strategic, spiritually-grounded,

-informed actions (small and large scale).
+equitable, informed actions (small and large scale).

 Deep dives into all different aspects of the climate crisis